-- evaluating the Company's assessment of the recoverability of loan receivable.
+- inspecting the loan agreements, agreeing terms of conditions with the parent company and analysing whether the performance of the loan is in line therewith; - confirming the outstanding balances with the parent company; and - evaluating the Company's assessment of the recoverability of loan receivable.
 The Company, together with Phoenicia Malta Limited (the parent company) and Phoenicia Hotel Company Limited are managed as a combined entity (the "Group").
-Our procedures focused on analysing the cash flow projections of the Group, considering the reasonableness of key assumptions underlying the planned cash inflows and outflows and assessing their consistency with understanding of the business and industry development and historical data, together with analysis of the financial position and performance of the related party borrower (the parent company); and - evaluating the Company's assessment of the subsequent events including the effects of COVID-19 to determine the adequacy of the non-adjusting events disclosures.
+Our procedures focused on analysing the cash flow projections of the Group, considering the reasonableness of key assumptions underlying the planned cash inflows and outflows and assessing their consistency with understanding of the business and industry development and historical data, together with analysis of the financial position and performance of the related party borrower (the parent company), and also focused on updates made to respond to the expected impacts and uncertainties around COVID-19 developments.

-We have also assessed the relevance and adequacy of disclosures related to the loan receivable from parent company presented in notes 3.2, 3.3, 8 and disclosures relating to subsequent events presented in note 19 to the financial statement.
+We have also assessed the relevance and adequacy of disclosures related to the loan receivable from parent company presented in notes 3.2 and 8 to the financial statements.